grandeurkoe/obsidian-vault/Data Structure and Algorithms/Data Structure/Trees.md

 Heaps are used in any algorithm where ordering is important.

-Heaps are commonly used in Priority Queues.
+Heaps are commonly used in Priority Queues, data storage and sorting algorithms.

+Binary Heaps are good at doing comparative operations.

 Insertion in Binary Heap happens from left to right.